Different terms of employment apply to young workers

 A young person can enter into a permanent employment relationship at the age of 15

-Persons aged 15 who have finished their compulsory education can be employed on a permanent basis.
+Persons aged 15 who have completed the basic education syllabus can be employed on a permanent basis.

 Young persons aged under 15 may work as follows: